“This post may contain affiliate links. Please read my disclosure for more info.

 Almost all cars have a “check engine” light that indicates something isn’t working correctly.
 The problem is, it doesn’t tell you in plain English what the issue is.
 It could indicate the need for something as simple as an oil change – or something expensive, like your catalytic converter.

-The only way to know for sure, is to get your car’s computer diagnostic code that’s triggering the light.
+The only way to know for sure, is to get your car’s computer diagnostic code, and then knowing what specific issue it represents.
 That used to be something only a mechanic could read, by hooking your car up to their shop computer.
 So you were at their mercy.

 So Fixd could save you the hassle and expense of going to a mechanic.
 Or even if you decide to have your mechanic take care of the issue, you’ll know beforehand, exactly what the issue is.
 Fixd will also enable you to turn the check engine light off, which is a requirement for passing any state inspection.